 Maintaining control in a multi-cloud ecosystem

 Migrating to the cloud can be somewhat liberating.
-It allows enterprises to leverage operational tools and practices pioneered by the cloud titans.
+It allows enterprises to leverage operational tools and practices pioneered by cloud titans.
 But while these operational tools give enterprises a path to a much more agile IT environment, that speed comes at the cost of control.
-How can IT teams…
+How can IT teams balance…

 How can IT teams balance the agility of the cloud with the control required to run a modern enterprise?

 Enterprise IT has traditionally operated using a strict command and control model.
 BEHAVIOUR is determined by configuration being precisely set over a distributed infrastructure.
 If something needs to be amended, operators propose changes to the configuration.

 There are a few drawbacks to the command-and-control model.
 First, infrastructure becomes quite brittle when it is dependent on the kind of operational precision required to specify specific behaviour across the diverse infrastructure.
 This is a big reason that many enterprises use frameworks like ITIL.
 When change is difficult, the best you can do is inspect in excruciating detail.
 This, of course, makes moving quickly nigh impossible, and so our industry also employs excessive change controls around critical parts of the year.